saicumbulam/System-Design/distributed-architecture/design-patterns/design-patterns/serving-patterns/sharding-services.md

   **Uniformity**

-  ensures that load isevenly spread between the different shards.
+  ensures that load is evenly spread between the different shards.

 Shard = hash\(Req\) % 10